 Under RFS II, a small refiner that processes less than 75,000 barrels of oil per day can petition the EPA for a waiver of their requirement to acquire and submit renewable identification numbers ("RINs").
 The EPA, through consultation with the Department of Energy and the Department of Agriculture, can grant the refiner a full or partial waiver, or deny the waiver.
 The EPA issued 88 refinery exemptions for 2016-2018 compliance years, undercutting the statutory renewable fuel volumes by a total of 4.3 billion gallons.
 The EPA has not granted any small refinery waivers for 2019-2022 and has continued that stance in the proposed volumes for 2023-2025.
-There remain multiple ongoing legal challenges to how the EPA has handled the small refinery waivers, including on November 22, 2023, a ruling by the Fifth U.S. Circuit Court of Appeals (the "Court") against the EPA on six SREs the EPA had previously denied.
-The Court remanded those six petitions back to the EPA and each refinery will continue to operate under temporary SREs granted to them by the Court.
+There remain multiple ongoing legal challenges to how the EPA has handled the small refinery waivers.
+In July 2024, the U.S. Court of Appeals for the District of Columbia Circuit vacated many of the EPA's 2022 Small Refinery Exemption ("SRE") denials.
+The EPA had denied 105 SREs in 2022.
+As a result of this Court ruling, the EPA has voluntarily moved to rescind the agency's 2023 denial of 26 SREs.
+As of March 2025, there were 156 SRE waivers pending.